Eiran Cashin: Derby County

 Cashin went into the 2023–24 season once again as the club's first choice central defender and in the summer transfer window was linked with a transfer to Premier League club Brighton & Hove Albion who had multiple bids rejected in July and August 2023, head coach Paul Warne stating that these bids did not match Derby's valuation.
 Brighton did match Derby's valuation at the end of the transfer window on 1 September 2023, but the transfer did not occur due to inadequate time to find a replacement or arrange a loan back deal for Cashin.

-Cashin was not named in Derby's starting line-up the following day against Bolton Wanderers due to arriving at the team hotel 2 am the night before the game.
+Cashin was not named in Derby's starting line-up the following day against Bolton Wanderers due to arriving at the team hotel 2am the night before the game.
 In a March 2024 interview for the Derby Telegraph, Cashin stated that he had spent six hours in a Starbucks coffee shop near Little Eaton unsure whether he was going to Brighton to complete a transfer or to Bolton for Derby's match the following day.
 Cashin stated that Warne was gutted for him that this "life-changing opportunity" had broken down but told Cashin to keep his head down and focus on the season ahead at Derby.

-On 23 November 2023, amid speculation that a bigger club might put in an offer for the player, Warne said Cashin would be offered a new contract.
+On 23 November 2023, amid speculation that a bigger club might submit an offer for the player, Warne said Cashin would be offered a new contract.
 Warne told Cashin on 27 December 2023 that he was not for sale.
 Derby activated a one-year extension clause on Cashin's contract on 1 January 2024, to extend his contract until June 2025 and stated that the player was not for sale in the January transfer window; he also made his 100th senior appearance for Derby on the same day.

 On 2 February 2024, he signed another new contract, extending his contract until June 2027.
-He stated later on that he went into January with an open mind over his future but once he received the contract offer, said it was a "no-brainer" to sign.
 Cashin and his central defensive partner Curtis Nelson, were one of the strongest and most reliable defensive partnerships in League One during this season as their relationship and trust in each other showed on the field.
 Cashin with these performances was named in the League One Team of the Year in the 2024 EFL Awards for the 2023–24 season, he also featured in the PFA League One Team of the Year.
 He played 44 times in the league with, statistically, one of the strongest defences during this season, with Derby chalking up 21 league clean sheets while Cashin was on the pitch.
 Cashin also won back-to-back Young Player of Year awards at Derby.
 He made 52 appearances in total for Derby during the season as Derby finished runners-up in the division and earned automatically promotion to the Championship.